samuel-cros/chum_hn_seg/readme.md

 ### Sampling ###

-Folder containing scripts used to generate the latest iteration of the dataset that includes dilation maps (that replaced the bounding boxes system).
+Folder containing scripts used to generate the latest iteration of the dataset that includes dilation maps (that replaced the bounding box system).